danielaparker/jsoncons/doc/ref/json.md

 - array
 - object

 When assigned a new value, the old value is overwritten.
-The new value may have a different type.
+The type of the new value may be different from the old value.

 The `jsoncons` library will rebind the supplied allocator from the template parameter to internal data structures.